chrisgrieser/nvim-genghis/README.md

   the browser or file manager.
 (Currently only on macOS, PRs welcome.)

 All commands use the system clipboard.

-> [!NOTE]
-> The trash CLIs are usually not available by default, and must be installed.

 ## Why that name?
 A nod to [vim.eunuch](https://github.com/tpope/vim-eunuch), an older vimscript